simdjson/simdjson/HACKING.md

 - `mkdir build`
 - `cd build`
 - `cmake ..`
-- `cmake --build . -config Release`
+- `cmake --build . --config Release`

 Furthermore, if you have installed LLVM clang on Windows, for example as a component of Visual Studio 2019, you can configure and build simdjson using LLVM clang on Windows using cmake: